Siege of Limerick (1650–1651): Surrender, October 1651

 The inhabitants lives and property were respected, but they were warned that they could be evicted in the future.
 The garrison was allowed to march to Galway, which was still holding out, but had to leave their weapons behind.
 However, the lives of the civilian and military leaders of Limerick were excepted from the terms of surrender.
 A Catholic Bishop Terence Albert O'Brien, an Alderman and the English Royalist officer Colonel Fennell (who the Parliamentarians said was a "soldier of fortune") were hanged.
-O’Neill was also sentenced to death, but was reprieved by the Parliamentarian commander Edmund Ludlow and imprisoned instead in London.
+O'Neill was also sentenced to death, but was reprieved by the Parliamentarian commander Edmund Ludlow and imprisoned instead in London.
 Former mayor Dominic Fanning was drawn, quartered, and decapitated, with his head mounted over St. John's Gate.
+Three Woulfes were sentenced to death for their role in the defense of Limerick: the mayor and the head of the Franciscans were caught and executed.
+The third, Captain James Woulfe, escaped and eventually made his way to England.
+That Woulfe was the grandfather of General James Wolfe.

 The cost

 Over 2,000 English Parliamentary soldiers died at Limerick, mostly from disease.
 Among them was Henry Ireton, who died a month after the fall of the city.
-About 700 of the Irish garrison died and an unknown, but probably far greater number of civilians – usually estimated at about 5,000.
+About 700 of the Irish garrison died and an unknown, but probably far greater number of civilians – usually estimated at 5,000.